Retire in Croatia

 When we asked people living in Croatia about club and activities where newcomers can meet others, they responded:

 "Expats in Croatia often join local clubs and activities such as sailing, hiking, and cycling.
 Expats can also join language exchange groups, book clubs, and other social activities.
 Additionally, expats can meet people by attending local festivals, visiting local restaurants and bars, and exploring the city.
-Expats can also join online forums and social media groups to connect with other expats living in Croatia," explained a retiree in Croatia.
+Expats can also join online forums and social media groups to connect with other expats living in Croatia," commented one retiree living in Croatia.

 What is life like in Croatia?